OzMaatuk/budgetflow/README.md

 ## Configuration

+### User Configuration
-Configuration is stored encrypted at:
+User-specific configuration is stored encrypted at:
 ```
 %LOCALAPPDATA%\BudgetFlow\config.json
 ```

 To reconfigure, run the setup wizard again.

+### Application Settings
+Default application settings are defined in `config.yaml` in the project root.
+This includes:
+- Logging configuration
+- Processing parameters (polling interval, concurrent customers)
+- LLM settings (model name, retry logic)
+- Vendor cache settings
+- File paths

+These settings can be customized before building the executable.

 ## Logs